Frequently Asked Questions

 When will I know what room or hotel I am assigned?

 Do the hotels have single and double beds?
 How about showers?
+What about smoking in the rooms?

 How do I open and close those windows and doors?